itua1293/project-2-eda-sql/README.md

 ## Introduction

-A data project lifeycle has many phases, rather than being just an isolated analysis ina single tool.
+A data project lifeycle has many phases, rather than being just an isolated analysis in a single tool.
-In this project will will experience doing an analysis using both Python and SQL to obtain the final result, by exploring which tool's behaviour
+In this project you will experience doing an analysis using both Python and SQL to obtain the final result, by exploring each tool's behaviour

 ## Project Overview